Rock 'n' Roll Solutions to the Hubble Tension: Introduction

 \section{Introduction}

 The concordance model, $\Lambda$CDM, has been very successful in describing the entire observed history of the Universe.
 But we are now entering the era of precision cosmology where the basic picture can be placed under closer scrutiny.
 Notably, as the precision of measurements has improved, hints of cracks in the concordance model have appeared.
-The discrepancy of the present day Hubble parameter $H_0$ derived from local measurements \cite{riess11,Riess:2016jrr,Riess:2018byc,Bonvin:2016crt,2019MNRAS.484.4726B} and from cosmic microwave background (CMB) measurements \cite{Hinshaw:2012aka,planck15,Aghanim:2018eyx} is perhaps the most notable indication of a problem.
-This long-standing deviation (see e.g.~ref.~\cite{Freedman:2000cf}) has become stronger with time and is currently at $4.4\,\sigma$ \cite{Riess:2019cxk}.
+The discrepancy of the present day Hubble parameter $H_0$ derived from local measurements \cite{riess11,freedman2012,Riess:2016jrr,Suyu:2016qxx,Riess:2018byc,Bonvin:2016crt,Dhawan:2017ywl,2019MNRAS.484.4726B,Soares-Santos:2019irc,Riess:2019cxk,Wong:2019kwg,Huang:2019yhh,Kourkchi:2020iyz, Reid:2019tiq,freedman2019,Freedman:2020dne,Pesce:2020xfe, Khetan:2020hmh, Blakeslee:2021rqi,Birrer:2020tax,Riess:2021jrx,Freedman:2021ahq} and from cosmic microwave background (CMB) measurements \cite{Hinshaw:2012aka,planck15,Aghanim:2018eyx} is perhaps the most notable indication of a problem.
+This long-standing deviation (see e.g.~refs.~\cite{Freedman:2000cf,Verde:2019ivm,DiValentino:2021izs,Perivolaropoulos:2021jda,Abdalla:2022yfr}) has become stronger with time and is currently at a very high statistical significance level \cite{Riess:2021jrx}.
 This is worth taking seriously, both for itself and as a template for how we will view current and future cosmological measurements and their potential to probe new physics.
-While the disagreement may ultimately be explained by experimental systematics (see e.g.~refs.~\cite{Rigault:2013gux,Rigault:2018ffm,Jones:2018vbn,Shanks:2018rka,Riess:2018kzi,Kenworthy:2019qwq}) or a statistical fluctuation, it is possible that we are seeing the first signs of a theory beyond the standard cosmological model.
+While the disagreement may ultimately be explained by experimental systematics (see e.g.~refs.~\cite{Rigault:2013gux,Rigault:2018ffm,Jones:2018vbn,Shanks:2018rka,Riess:2018kzi,Kenworthy:2019qwq,Efstathiou:2020wxn,Mortsell:2021nzg,Mortsell:2021tcx}) or a statistical fluctuation, it is possible that we are seeing the first signs of a theory beyond the standard cosmological model.

-The CMB is sensitive to $H_0$ through the well-measured ratio $\theta_{\rm s} = r_{\rm s} / D_{\rm M}(z_*)$, where $r_{\rm s}$ is the comoving sound horizon at decoupling, and $D_{\rm M}(z_*)$ is the comoving angular diameter distance to the surface of last scattering.
-The sound horizon is sensitive to early physics, whereas $D_{\rm M}$ is sensitive to physics after decoupling,
+Through the positions and spacing of the acoustic peaks present in CMB power spectra, the CMB is sensitive to $H_0$ via the well-measured angle $\theta_{\rm s} = r_{\rm s} / D_{\rm M}(z_*)$, where $r_{\rm s}$ is the comoving sound horizon at decoupling, and $D_{\rm M}(z_*)$ is the comoving angular diameter distance to the surface of last scattering.
+The sound horizon is sensitive to early physics, whereas $D_{\rm M}$ is sensitive to physics after photon-baryon decoupling,